Donaldson leads HR parade as Braves beat Pivetta, Phillies

 TRAINER’S ROOM

 Phillies: RHP David Robertson, trying to return from right elbow soreness, threw 19 pitches in the bullpen.
 He hasn’t pitched since April 14.
-Robertson threw his fastball “with more conviction” according to manager Gabe Kapler. … RHP Jerad Eickhoff (right biceps tendinitis) will play catch on Friday.
+Robertson threw his fastball “with more conviction” according to manager Gabe Kapler. … RHP Jerad Eickhoff (right biceps tendinitis) will play catch on Friday. … Nicasio suffered a mild left groin strain while giving up three runs and recording only one out.
+He will be evaluated Thursday.

 UP NEXT